Discover strategies to effectively manage a loved one’s care, stay in control, and reduce financial burdens on the family during a medical crisis.

 As a caregiver, you know better than anyone that good help and clear guidance is hard to find.

-You may be struggling to pay for long-term care services, hitting roadblocks and waitlists in trying to get your loved one placed in an appropriate facility, or constantly fighting with doctors, hospitals (or even other family members) because you don’t have the necessary legal or financial authority to oversee your loved one’s affairs and/or care.
+You may be struggling to pay for long-term care services, hitting roadblocks and waitlists trying to get your loved one placed in an appropriate facility.
+You may also be constantly fighting with doctors, hospitals (or even family members), because you don’t have the necessary legal or financial authority to oversee your loved one’s affairs and/or care.

-Solid legal and financial planning is your answer and can help you put an end to all of the confusion and overwhelm that you currently face.
+Solid legal and financial planning is your answer and can help you put an end to the confusion and overwhelm you may currently face.

 - How to access additional income sources (such as Veterans benefits) or medical resources in the community that you may not currently know about.

 - Easy ways to enlist help from on-call agencies, family members, and concerned loved ones to prevent caregiver burnout and financial ruin.
 (More than half of caregivers struggle with depression and 47% of caregivers will blow through their life savings trying to help a loved one!
 You will learn easy ways to avoid this!)

 - The most important information to gather from your loved one so that you are prepared to “pull the trigger” on your care plan in the midst of a medical crisis.